Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/interface/) with the exception of:

 **RaceMenu** - You can leave this in if you want, but I removed it because (a) I don’t use it, really and (b) it causes harmless bloat that makes saving take longer over time.
 **Nordic UI - Shout Cooldown** - I prefer the widget that comes with the TrueHUD version of Nordic UI.
-**moreHUD - TPF Preset** - I have my own preset baked into the Config & Runtime Files
+**moreHUD - TPF Preset** - I have my own preset baked into the Config & Runtime Files.
 **A Matter of Time - A Clock HUD Widget** - I’ve decided not to add UI elements needlessly.
 **A Matter of Time - Phoenix Preset** - See above.
 **A Quality World Map** - Switched for A Clear Map of Skyrim and Other Worlds.
 **CoMAP - Common Marker Addon Project** - Incompatible with Nordic UI's map markers, which I like.

 **I’ve updated instructions for the following mods:**
 ### [NORDIC UI - Interface Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/49881?tab=files)